Thursday, March 10, 2011

 Like the hero's name, it never changes, nor is it arbitrary because it emerges from the collective unconscious of that culture via the creative act of poetry.

 The general theme of the Noah story is not unique.
 It occurs over and over in many preliterate cultures.
-In its simplest form it is this: God's destruction of disobedient humans.
+In its simplest form it is this: The gods will destroy disobedient humans.

 It is water's implied ability to create life as well as destroy it that gives the Noah story much of its unconscious power.